Retiring Physician Checklist

 □ Partial Roth Conversion

-Partial Roth Conversions are so important to folks in this income range that it needs their checkbox for consideration.
+Partial Roth Conversions are so important to folks in this income range that they need to check this box.
 Paying taxes now can be scary, but there are many reasons to do so.
-You can save in taxes over your lifetime by pre-paying taxes and leaving more behind for the kids.
+You can save in taxes over your lifetime by pre-paying taxes and leaving more for the kids.

 Your average CPA will tell you that you don’t need to do Roth conversions, but they are wrong.
 If you are retiring with a large amount in your pre-tax accounts, you need a plan to do partial Roth conversions.
 As a Physician, at least consider de-bulking your IRA via Roth Conversions.